RazzBerryMand/RazzBerryMand/README.md

 # Mand Cashin (She/Her)

 Hi!
 My name is Mand.
 I live in Manchester, England.
-I learnt to code at **Northcoders** in 2018 and I am now a professional front end developer with roughly 3 years experience.
-I volunteer as a mentor at **Code Your Future** in my spare time.
+I learnt to code at **Northcoders** in 2018 and have been working as a professional front end developer since 2019.
+I currently work at **DEPT** and in my spare time I volunteer as an instructor at **Code First Girls**.

 ## WANT TO SEE MORE?